scipy-lectures/scientific-python-lectures/intro/scipy.rst

     0.9870331586690...

 .. topic:: Exercise: Probability distributions
+   :class: green

    Generate 1000 random variates from a gamma distribution with a shape parameter of 1, then plot a histogram from those samples.
 Can you plot the pdf on top (it should match)?

    Extra: the distributions have a number of useful methods.
-Explore them by reading the docstring or use IPython tab completion.
+Explore them by reading the docstring or by using IPython tab completion.
 Can you find the shape parameter of 1 back by using the ``fit`` method on your random variates?

 Percentiles